-Prerequisites: Students must have satisfied all ENG and RDG remediation requirements prior to starting the course.
+Prerequisites: Students must have satisfied all ENG remediation requirements and RDG 001 prior to starting the course.

 Description: Provides students an opportunity to locate, organize and use rational arguments both for and against controversial issues of national importance.
 Classroom debates promote skill in cross-examination, detecting faulty reasoning and refuting opposing views.
 For all students, particularly those interested in business and the professions.
+SUNY GEN ED-GBCM; NCC GEN ED-